 UNDER THE BONNET

-Coolant: While the engine is cold check that your coolant level is at least close to the 'max' marking and that the fluid is clean.
+Coolant: While the engine is cold, check that your coolant level is at least close to the maximum mark and that the fluid is clean.
 If not, fill it with a 50:50 mix of coolant and water.
 Don't use only water, as it doesn't have the anti-freeze and corrosion inhibiting properties of coolant.